History of the Stairs

-The Blaine St stairs plays such an important role in the garden.
-Not only does it form the boundary between the public and private sections of the garden, it is one of several main pedestrian corridors linking Eastlake (below) and the upper sections of Capitol Hill.
+The Blaine St stairs play such an important role in the garden.
+Not only does it form the boundary between the public and private sections of the garden, but it is also one of several main pedestrian corridors linking Eastlake (below) and the upper sections of Capitol Hill.
 People from all over the region come to use both the Blaine and Howe St stairs for exercise.
-While we do not have accurate counts on the number of users Ben guesses there are about 50,000 people every year who use the stairs, however the total number of trips up/down the stairs would be much higher due to the fact that many people uses theres stairs for exercise an may go one direction 10-15 times.
-According to a 1996 Seattle Times article, ultra marathoner Jamshid Khajavi is thought to hold the record for a most number of trips up/down Howe St — 100 trips each way!
+While we do not have accurate counts on the number of users Ben guesses there are about 50,000 people every year who use the stairs, however, the total number of trips up/down the stairs would be much higher due to the fact that many people use these stairs for exercise and may go one direction 10-15 times.
+According to a 1996 Seattle Times article, ultra marathoner Jamshid Khajavi is thought to hold the record for the most number of trips up/down Howe St — 100 trips each way!

 Installed where the hill is too steep to drive cars directly up, stairs are frequent occurrences in Seattle.
 Jake & Cathy Jaramillo's book Seattle Stair Walks chronicles over 600 public stairways in Seattle — though most of them do not replace streets.

 The main entrance to Dan and Ann's house is off of the stairs.
 This connection has helped us establish a tight link with the neighborhood.
 Until the installation of an elevator in their house in 2004, the Blaine stairs was their lifeline to Broadway.
 Every thing and everyone that went in/out of the house had to go up or down the stairs.
 After the elevator was installed, we all continue to use the stairs because we enjoy the connection to the community and the garden.